secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/gmbh-benefits-germany/index.html.md

 - Team members who need time to organize or ensure the care of a close relative in need of care in an acute care situation can take partial paid leave for up to ten days;
 - Team members who care for a close relative or a close relative at home can also, under certain conditions, take full or partial leave of work for up to six months;
 - Team members who accompany a close relative in the last phase of life can claim full or partial leave from work for up to three months;
-- Team members who care for a close relative in need of care in a home environment are entitled to family care leave, i.e. to a partial leave of absence to  for a period of up to 24 months.
-If the relative is underage, there is an entitlement to leave even if care takes place outside the home environment.
+- Team members who care for a close relative in need of care in a home environment are entitled to family care leave, i.e. to a partial leave of absence for one continuous period of up to 24 months with a minimum of 15 working hours per week;
+- If the relative is underage, there is an entitlement to leave even if care takes place outside the home environment.

-Please communicate with total-rewards@gitlab.com to ensure your eligibility and awareness of your proposed leave.
+This leave runs concurrently with GitLab PTO.
+When partial paid leave is claimed, GitLab will supplement the team member's benefit so that they receive 100% of their pay for the first 25 days of leave.
+Please communicate with [Total Rewards](mailto: total-rewards@gitlab.com) to ensure your eligibility and awareness of your proposed leave.

 ## Sick Leave